elijah0815/p2-rtx/README.md

 <br>

 #### ⚠️ Info:
-- Current releases are shipping with a [custom build of the remix-dxvk runtime](https://github.com/NVIDIAGameWorks/dxvk-remix/actions/runs/11506022900) which includes necessary changes
+- Current releases shipping with a [custom build of the remix-dxvk runtime](https://github.com/xoxor4d/dxvk-remix/tree/combine/pairs_mask_rs) which includes necessary changes
-for GEL rendering (`bin/.trex/d3d9.dll`)
+for Portal 2 (`bin/.trex/d3d9.dll`)
 - For ease of use, releases ship with [Ultimate-ASI-Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) (`bin/winmm.dll`)

 #### ⚠️ Current issues:
 - Most effects are rendered using shaders.
-Remix has a floating point precision issue when it comes to shaders.
-Effects get glitchy the further away you are from the map center.
+Effects can get glitchy the further away you are away from the map center.
 Performance is not the best either (as I had do do some dirty hacks to get them to render).
-- ^ Disabled the portal gun viewmodel effects on sp_a1_wakeup because of that
+- Just expect stuff to be a little broken

 <br>